Annie’s BBC Support Line story

 Annie found comfort and solace in our CA125 Test support line and shared her HPV test story for our BBC Lifeline Appeal.
 Through a long and difficult diagnosis, Annie found comfort in our support line and decided to share her story in our BBC Lifeline Appeal…

 Before the menopause, I’d struggled with fibroids – doctors were monitoring things, but that stopped when the menopause started.
 I already had bloating and a round tummy because of the fibroids.
 The doctor had seen me a couple of times for stomach pain in the year before the CA125 diagnosis, but they attributed it to fibromyalgia.
-They referred me for an ultrasound, which took weeks because I hadn’t been referred along the HPV cancer pathway, and they told me that it was the fibroids causing the symptoms.
+They referred me for an ultrasound, which took weeks because I hadn’t been referred along the HPV pathway, and they told me that it was the fibroids causing the symptoms.

 Things got worse before they got better.
 I went to the GP again because I’d begun to have bowel problems, and my stomach was so bloated.
 I told them that I felt something, perhaps a lump, on the right of my abdomen, but they kept concentrating on the left.
 It got so bad that I decided to pay for my ultrasound.
 The ultrasound technician told me to ask for further HPV tests urgently, as they could see a mass.
 My GP didn’t react well to any of this – they made me feel I was a nuisance.
 Because a CA125 blood test hadn’t come back raised, the GP assured me that none of this was sinister.
 I was referred to a regular gynaecologist.